September 30, 2014

-- Raptors—a group that includes hawks, eagles, and falcons—begin migrating with the cool northwesterly winds of August.
-Until early December, you can spot them riding winds along mountain ridges, lakeshores, and oastlines, or gliding upon warm currents of air that rise from valleys.
+- Raptors—a group that includes hawks, eagles and falcons—begin migrating with the cool northwesterly winds of August.
+Until early December, you can spot them riding winds along mountain ridges, lakeshores and coastlines, or gliding upon warm currents of air that rise from valleys.

-- Canada geese head south in ribbon-like vees.
-When you hear their honking and hinking from inside your house, step outside to enjoy a moment of their journey.
+- Canada geese head south in ribbon-like "vees."
+When you hear their honking, step outside to enjoy a moment of their journey.

-- You can follow bird migrations with your ears,too.
-As they stream southward, find a quiet area (or using a parabolic microphone), and you'll hear their many flight calls.
+- You can follow bird migrations with your ears, too.
+As they stream southward, find a quiet area and you'll hear their many flight calls.

 It's all about food and shelter for your furrier neighbors.

 - Chipmunks gather food in their expandable cheeks and make countless trips stocking special chambers in their burrows for the upcoming winter—which they’ll spend alternately sleeping and eating, only venturing out on warm, sunny days.

 - Squirrels establish winter nests and gather thousands of acorns.
 White oak acorns quickly germinate if buried, so squirrels either eat them as they go or remove the germ/embryo from the acorn before burying it.
 Red oak acorns, which won’t germinate until spring, are just buried.

 - Woodchucks either seek or dig a special winter burrow in or near woods, which are somewhat warmer than open fields.
 Adults hunker down in their leaf- and pine needle-lined sleeping chambers in late September or early October, while the young continue to fatten up for another few weeks.